ballahad/BCHM5420A-summer-2025.1/notebooks/markdown/09_microbial_phylodynamics.md

 ## Phylodynamic Visualization

 There are GUI and CLI tools to visualize phylogenetic trees.
-You may want to quickly glance at your results, in which case iTOL (interactive Tree of Life) will allow you to manipulate and annotate, whereas other times you need a publication-quality figure, where ggtree may be more appropriate to allow more fine-grained control.
+You may want to quickly glance at your results, in which case iTOL (interactive Tree of Life) will allow you to manipulate and annotate in your web browser, whereas other times you need a publication-quality figure, where `ggtree` may be more appropriate to allow more fine-grained control.

 - FigTree
 - iTOL